OCA/py3o.template/docs/source/hacking.rst

     tox # Run all tests
     tox -e py3 # Run Python 3 tests only

+Tests may also be run via a Python Docker image (same as our CI) through the ``run-tests-via-docker.sh`` script.

 Tests reside in ``py3o/template/tests``.
 To add one:

 * Add a test ODT file into ``py3o/template/tests/templates``.